beykyle/ppmc/README.md

 ```

 ## to calculate a cross section
-Create a file in `src./` with a main function.
-Using `mc::Integrate2D` and the parton distribution functions in `elhq::`, a variety of tree-level diagrams can be computed.
+Create a file in `src/` with a main function.
+Using `mc::Integrate2D` and the parton distribution functions in `elhq::`, a variety of tree-level hard scattering diagrams can be computed.
 See `src/ppmc.cpp` for an example; calculating the Drell-Yan pp -> μ+μ- cross section for multiple low-energy cutoffs.

 Add your file (lets call it `src/my_calculation.cpp`) as a target to the `Makefile`: